11 Wonderful Philly-Area Officiants for Your Wedding Day

 Philadelphia and surrounding counties, Pennsylvania, Delaware, New Jersey and New York

 For this wedding minister and officiant, the focus is always on the couple, whether there are 500 guests or five.
-“I try to give them great eye contact throughout the ceremony that reassures them and makes them feel at ease,” says Spicer, who holds a doctorate in religious humanities from the Universal Life Church and is dedicated to couples seeking civil, nondenominational, Christian and interfaith ceremonies.
-She is dedicated to diversity and equality for all.
+“I try to give them great eye contact throughout the ceremony that reassures them,” says Spicer, who holds a doctorate in religious humanities from the Church of Interfaith Christians and works with those seeking civil, nondenominational, Christian and interfaith ceremonies.
+She is dedicated to diversity and equality.
 An added perk: With Two Hearts, One Love (the group of ministers with which she is involved), she can also assist with a vocalist and musicians for your ceremony tunes.
-While she typically meets with couples in complimentary consultations, she also has taken appointments virtually; she’s even done a few Zoom weddings.
-“Even for the little ceremony,” she says, “I still write every sentence with as much of their unique detail.”
+While she typically meets with couples in complimentary consultations, she also has taken appointments virtually; she’s done a few Zoom weddings.
+“Even for an intimate ceremony,” says Spicer, “I write every word with as much personal detail as possible: Every ceremony and couple is unique.”

-Donna Forsythe began serving as a celebrant in 2014, the year marriage equality passed in the state.
+Donna Forsythe began her career as a celebrant in 2014, the year marriage equality passed in the state.
 Her first wedding was for two men in their 70s.
-It was an experience that inspired her to become endorsed as a humanist celebrant through the Humanist Society and start her business.
-Today, her team is made up of six officiants, the newest being Kiera Wilhelm, a teacher and performer who enjoys working with the couple on sharing their journey to each other, their relationship and what makes them unique.
-The officiants can help couples say “I do” whether it’s a micro-wedding, elopement, ceremony signing or larger wedding; bilingual celebrants are also available.
-The process begins with an initial consultation that addresses specifics such as mixed faith or any particular rituals you’d like to include to pay tribute to your heritage.
-A questionnaire follows; a draft of the final script is also available for the couple’s review.
-Forsythe recently began a six-month training program to help individuals become professional celebrants; she says such offerings are largely recognized in other countries but are new to the United States.
-The main goal: to make your ceremony the beginning of the celebration, she says.
+The experience inspired her to become endorsed as a humanist celebrant through the Humanist Society and start her business.
+Forsythe has an award-winning team of six celebrants, who officiate micro-weddings, elopements, certificate signings, full-scale celebrations and other life events; bilingual celebrants are also available.
+The process begins with an initial consultation that addresses specifics such as mixed faith or any rituals you’d like to include to pay tribute to your heritage.
+Forsythe is also the director of Celebrant Academy, a national master’s certification program for professionals.
+She says such offerings are largely recognized in other countries but lacking in the U.S. The goal: Set a high standard for officiants to offer secular services for those hoping to celebrate milestones.

-Northeastern Pennsylvania, Poconos, New York City and worldwide
+Northeastern Pennsylvania, Poconos, New York City and beyond

 Celebrity officiants do exist, and Roxanne Birchfield is exactly that.
-Birchfield, a former chaplain in the U.S. Army and Penn State grad, has been featured on Netflix’s original series Love Is Blind and other shows.
-She offers premarital and marital counseling in person or virtually with husband (and fellow reverend) Joshua, and has four other assistant officiants (including the hubby) trained to carry on her legacy.
+Birchfield, a Penn State grad, is in the Air Force Reserves as a chaplain and has been featured on Netflix’s original series Love Is Blind.
+She also presided over the viral wedding of Kerry-Anne Perkins and Michael Jordan during the 2020 Black Lives Matter protests.
+She offers premarital and marital counseling in person or virtually with husband (and fellow reverend) Joshua, and has four other assistant officiants (including the hubby).
 She spends an average of more than 18 hours with the couple, working to create a bespoke ceremony fitting of their needs and relationship.
-By the way, Roxy and Joshua met in 2012 and got hitched after knowing each other for three weeks — true love, wouldn’t you agree?

 Susan Noles has been in her role since 2011 when she was asked to officiate a couple’s wedding and fell in love with the process.
-She’s earned rave reviews since then from the couples with whom she works for her tenderness and care, and dedication to their wishes.
-Count on her to be well-dressed in crisp black or white (sometimes both) for your celebration, whether it’s nonreligious, religious, interfaith or nondenominational.
+She’s earned rave reviews since then from the couples with whom she works for her tenderness, care and dedication.
+Count on her for your celebration, whether it’s nonreligious, religious, interfaith or nondenominational.
 She works with all duos and can help write personalized vows or samples from which to choose.
-As one couple dramatically said on Instagram, “amazing!”